Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Dark Matter capture

 where $i$ labels the target nucleus, $\rho_{\chi}(r)$ is the DM density, $u = \left|\vec{u}\right|$ is the modulus of the DM particle velocity relative to the target star (at infinity), and $f_{u}^{*}(r,u)$ is the normalized speed DF of the DM halo in the star frame (away from the gravitational field of the star).
 Throughout this work we use $r^\prime$ to describe the radial position inside the star, as opposed to $r$, which is used to describe the radial position in the MW.
 The velocity at which the particle crosses the star shell at $r^\prime$ is given by

 where $v_{\text{esc}}(r^\prime) = \sqrt{2\left[\phi({\infty}) - \phi(r^\prime)\right]}$ is the escape velocity and $\phi(r^\prime)$ the gravitational potential of the star at the corresponding shell.
 The integral in Eq.~\eqref{eq:cap_diff} has an upper limit, $u_{\mathrm{max},i}$, which is the speed above which capture is kinematically forbidden through one single collision, discussed in Sec.~\ref{ssec:vel_space_capture}.
 Finally, $\Omega_{v_{\text{esc},i}}^- \left( w \right)$ is the rate at which a DM particle with velocity $w$ interacting with a nucleus $i$ will scatter to a velocity lower than the local escape velocity (the full expressions for the computation of the scattering rate $\Omega_{v_{\text{esc},i}}^- \left( w \right)$ are laid out in App.~\ref{appendixA}).
 While the DM-nucleon cross section enclosed in $\Omega_{v_{\text{esc},i}}^- \left( w \right)$ is model dependent, in this work, for the sake of discussion, we follow the standard practice in the literature and consider a non-relativistic energy- and velocity-independent coupling with constant cross section $\sigma_{\mathrm{const},i}$.
 Furthermore, we only consider interactions with nucleons, \ie, no electron scattering.
-As usual in the literature, we consider spin dependent (SD) and spin-independent (SI) contributions to the scattering cross section separately \cite{jungman1996},\footnote{For definiteness we do not consider more general effective operators that arise in effective field theories and introduce more complex speed-dependent terms in the DM-nucleon differential scattering cross section \cite{Fitzpatrick2013}.}
+As usual in the literature, we consider spin dependent (SD) and spin-independent (SI) contributions to the scattering cross section separately \cite{jungman1996},\footnote{In this work we do not consider more general effective operators---which arise in effective field theories and introduce complex speed- and energy-dependent terms in the DM-nucleon differential scattering cross section \cite{Fitzpatrick2013}---or for scattering processed proceeding through light mediators \cite{Dasgupta2020}, for which the normalization of the capture rate can change appreciably.
+Nonetheless, although the interaction type can affect the velocity dependence of the integrand of the capture rate, its contribution is marginal when compared to the main velocity dependence that comes from the $f_{u}^{*}(u)/u$ term, so it does not affect our conclusions.}

 where $A_i$ is the atomic number of nucleus $i$, $J_i$ is the total spin of the nucleus and $\langle S_{\mathrm{p},i}\rangle$ and $\langle S_{\mathrm{n},i}\rangle$ are the spin expectation values of its proton and neutron systems.
 It should be noted that in the context of capture in stars, SD scatterings are highly suppressed for most elements, except for hydrogen, for which $\sigma_{\mathrm{const},i}^{\mathrm{SD}}=\sigma_{\mathrm{SD}}$.
 Finally, the total capture rate is simply given by